danintel/sawtooth-faq/glossary.rst

     Consensus algorithm that elects a leader for a term of arbitrary time.
 Raft is CFT, but not BFT REST
      Representational State Transfer.
 Industry-standard web-based API.
 REST is available on a Sawtooth validator node through TCP port 8008.
 For more information, see the Sawtooth REST API Reference at https://sawtooth.hyperledger.org/docs/core/releases/latest/rest_api.html
+Sabre
+    TF that implements on-chain smart contracts with the WebAssembly VM.
+For more information, see Sabre RFC at https://github.com/hyperledger/sawtooth-rfcs/blob/master/text/0007-wasm-smart-contracts.md
 Stale block
      A block proposed to be at the head of a blockchain, but lost to a competing block that became the head as decided by the consensus algorithm
 TF